Self-Guided Walking Tour in Syracuse

 6. 6

-Arethusa Fountain in Siracusa, stop 6 on the self-guided walking tour
+Arethusa Fountain (Fonte Aretusa) in Syracuse, stop 6 on the self-guided walking tour

 A short walk down from the cathedral and the sea opens up on your right.
 The Arethusa Fountain is a circular pool of fresh water sitting right at the edge of the salt harbour, thick with wild papyrus, ducks paddling in it.
 The myth says it is a spring connected to a river in Greece, which is the kind of story this place collects.
 You view it for free from the promenade above, and that is what most people do; it is essentially a duck pond with a great backstory and a lovely setting.
 There is a small associated attraction with limited odd hours (Wednesday to Friday 10am to 1pm, weekend evenings 6 to 9pm, €5) but the view from the railing costs nothing and is the real draw.
 Linger on the seafront bench here.
 Then it is a flat final stretch along the water to the castle at the tip.